Talipexole

 The main side effects are drowsiness, dizziness, hallucinations and minor gastrointestinal complaints.
-In 2008 the Japanese Ministry of Health, Labour, and Welfare mandated that Boehringer add a warning to the label concerning the risk of sudden onset of sleep.
+In Japan, Ministry of Health, Labour and Welfare mandated in 2008 that Boehringer add a warning to the label concerning the risk of sudden onset of sleep.

 Synthesis

 The N-alkylation of azepan-4-one [105416-56-6] (1) with allyl bromide in the presence of potassium carbonate gives 1-allyl-azepan-4-one (2).
 This is halogenated with molecular bromine in acetic acid to give 1-allyl-5-bromohexahydro-4-azepinone (3).
 The last step involves cyclization with thiourea (4) in refluxing ethanol, completing the synthesis of talipexole (5).